sserva1/Final-Project-Sserva1/README.md

 # Bootstrap Starter Templates for Web GIS
-The examples in this repository are based on [those](https://getbootstrap.com/docs/4.3/examples/) provided in the documentation for [Bootstrap](https://getbootstrap.com/).
+The pages in this repository are based on the [example templates](https://getbootstrap.com/docs/4.3/examples/) provided in the documentation for [Bootstrap](https://getbootstrap.com/).

+## Live demos

 [map-fullpage](https://geog4046.github.io/bootstrap-starter/map-fullpage) - Navbar across the top, full-page map below
 [map-links](https://geog4046.github.io/bootstrap-starter/map-links) - Page with navbar and links to maps on other pages